charlieyqin/live-on-stage/README.md

 - `onLeave: function`: Fires when element leaves the viewport (becomes non-visible).
 Opposite: `onEnter`
 - `onBeginLeave: function`: Fires when the element **begins** to leaves the viewport.
 Opposite: `onCompleteEnter`
 - `onCompleteEnter: function`: Fires when an element **completely** enters the viewport.
 Opposite: `onBeginLeave`
+- `onMeasure: function`: Fires when an element is measured - usually on tracking start or screen resize.
+- `onScroll: function`: Fires when the screen is scrolled.
 - `buffer: number`: Size, in pixels, to add to each side of the element's calculated bounding box.

 Callbacks are provided one argument, `elementData`, which can be used to query the positional status of an element: